Bluetongue

 Bluetongue is a notifiable disease.
 It is a disease of animals, not humans, so there are no human or public health issues.

-If notifiable disease is suspected or detected, contact the DAERA Helpline on 0300 200 7840 or your local DAERA Direct Regional Office immediately.
+If notifiable disease is suspected or detected, contact DAERA on 0300 200 7840 or your local DAERA Direct Regional Office immediately.
 Failure to do so is an offence.

 Bluetongue is an insect-borne viral disease to which all species of ruminants are susceptible, although sheep are most severely affected.
+It does not affect humans.
 Cattle and goats which often appear healthy can carry high levels of the virus and provide a source of further infection.

 The disease is caused by a virus which is transmitted by certain species of biting midges.
 Animal to animal transmission is not reported except through the transplacental route.
 The Culicoides species of midge which carries the infection is found in Northern Ireland.